xapian/xapian-gsoc-proposal/proposal.rst

 * 1 Week - FIRE dataset integration.
 Each user have to download it by themself, because of registration required.
 Implement training process using Letor API.

-* 2 Weeks of exams (situation with exams is very unstable now in my University, so I timeline may change in this case).
+* 2 Weeks of exams.
+This does not mean that I would not work at all, so I prefer mix exams days with doing stuff from case above (situation with exams is very unstable now in my University, so I timeline may change in this case).

-* 1 Week - add function for selecting scorer and ranker.
-It would be nice to write API allows user to select default sets of queries to run and run specified queries.
-For that purpose update build system to be able to run suite from terminal.
+* 1 Week - improve existing xapian-evaluate metrics, add AP.

-* 1 Week - TREC dataset integration.
-It has similar format to FIRE, it should not be problem to integrate it.
-Start writing tool for combine docs.
+* 1 Week - re implement NDCG and ERR from xapian-letor, add P@N.

-* 1 Week - combine tool API should support plain logical operations, it could take time to implement them.
+* 1 Week - implement Randomization test.

-* 1 Week - prepare tool for text data extracting from Wikipedia.
+* 1 Week - implement t-test.

-* 1 Week - add functionallity to perftest to drop system cache for more accurate results and run one case multiple times to get average time consuming.
+* 1 Week - update configure file structure, add test cases for metrics and evaluation algorithms using small hand made datasets.

-* 1 Week - implement Wikipedia data loader and queries for it, write performance tests for filling db with documents, iterating over documents.
+* 1 Week - implement Wikipedia data loader and parser, writing queries and qrels.

-* 1 Week - add perftest to autotools srcipt, as it advised in `#107 <https://trac.xapian.org/ticket/107>`_.
-If time is left, add function to fork test case in new process and measure it memory usage.
+* 1 Week - finish task above, add pivot table case to build system.

 * 2 Weeks - extra time if something goes wrong.